FIH Pro League: Indian men's hockey team heads to Johannesburg for clash against SA, France | Sports-Games

 ''Though it is a minor setback for us, we were always prepared for such a scenario and had the option of having five standbys,'' he explained.

+Sixteen of the 33-strong core group had tested positive for COVID-19 a few weeks back in January and it is not clear whether Upadhyay and Singh are in any way affected by that outbreak.
+The federation did not specify the exact nature of the duo's illness.

-He said core group has enough depth and options with players who are capable of performing at the International level.
+Reid said core group has enough depth and options with players who are capable of performing at the international level.

 ''This is the best part about having a group of 33 players who are all capable of putting up a good show on any given day.
 They are able to step up and perform for the team.